AriFordsham/GHCWiki/kind-fact.md

 ## The design: implementation

-These notes about the implementation are intended for GHC hackers, and logically form part of the GHC Commentary.
+These notes about the implementation are intended for GHC hackers, and logically from part of the GHC Commentary.

 - A major change is that the data type `Type` (in module `TypeRep`) no longer has a `PredTy` construct.
 Instead, we have just `Type`.
-In a function type `t1 -> t2`, the arguent `t1` is a *constraint argument* iff `t1 :: Constraint`.
+In a function type `t1 -> t2`, the argument `t1` is a *constraint argument* iff `t1 :: Constraint`.

 - Constraint arguments are pretty-printed before a double arrow "`=>`" when displaying types.
 Moreover they are passed implicitly in source code; for example if `f :: ty1 => ty2 -> ty3` then the Haskell programmer writes a call `(f e2)`, where `e2 :: ty2`, and the compiler fills in the first argument of type `ty1`.